-When you hear “growth mindset”, you may roll your eyes and tune out.
+When you hear “growth mindset,” you may roll your eyes and tune out.
 After all, you weren’t looking for the after-school special.
-In reality, this idea could change how you think about yourself and how you respond to events in your life.
+In reality, though, this tool could change how you think about yourself, how you respond to events in your life, & your general outcomes.

-As its name suggests, a growth mindset should foster growth.
+As its name suggests, a growth mindset fosters growth.
 But that’s not all.

 For years, psychologist Carol Dweck studied the ways in which our beliefs about ourselves and our abilities can impact our life trajectories.
 Specifically, she looked at young students and investigated why certain students are more resilient to challenges than others.